-The London court has already heard two weeks of evidence, including five days of testimony from Depp himself, which has laid bare the couple's volatile relationship and some shocking claims from both parties.
+The High Court in London has heard two weeks of testimony, including five days of evidence from Depp himself, which has laid bare the couple's volatile relationship and some shocking claims from both parties.

-(Reporting by Michael Holden; Editing by Estelle Shirbon)
+(Reporting by Michael Holden; Editing by Hugh Lawson)